duncanmwanik/duncanmwanik/README.md

-Heyya amigo!
-Wanna make stuff?
+Make stuff?
 Then play with them?
 Then probably forget about them for a couple of months.
-Then get back to them and actually build something great out them that rules?
-Good luck with that buddy...
+Then wonder who made them.